-Three weeks ago, I was at my cousin's wedding in Lahore.
-Everyone was taking photos, making videos, capturing every moment.
-I pulled out my phone camera to record the mehndi dance.
+Three weeks ago, I attended my cousin’s wedding in Lahore.
+Everyone was snapping photos, taking videos, catching every moment.
+I took out my phone camera to capture the mehndi dance.
 Black screen.
 Just black.

 Restarted the camera app.
 Black screen.